Boss-Button-Studios/.github/profile/README.md

 * **Transparency First:** If our software must take anything from you for our benefit, we will tell you up front.
 We stand behind that with **publicly auditable code**.
 * **Vibe Coding:** We are unapologetic vibe coders.
 We believe in AI as a democratizing tool to make more people into creators.
 * **Ethical Creation:** We do not publish anything that steals from artists.
-Any AI-generated art will iterate from the start on work we own.
+Our art starts with a human who chose to participate.
 * **Value Creation:** We are not a non-profit, but profit isn't the point.
 The mission is value creation, not value capture.
 * **The Village Hustle:** We believe that love, family, and community are the foundations of true success.
 Our timelines reflect that.
 * **Irreverence:** We take our work seriously, but not ourselves.